CreatNatoy/SwordAndPistolVR/README.md

 # SwordAndPistolVR
 A small VR game where you can shoot and cut cubes and score points.

+# ATTENTION.
+This project shows a mini-game in VR.
+There are no patterns, code architecture, and optimizations here... do not look for what is not there, there are other projects for this.

 ## Implemented
 * Importing Oculus Integration Package
 * VR Pushable Button